Extended Warranty Costs by Vehicle Type

 Why do SUVs cost more to cover than sedans?

 SUVs have more complex drivetrains (often AWD), larger components, and typically higher repair costs.
-This increased repair risk is reflected in warranty pricing.
+This increased repair risk is reflected in pricing.

 Are diesel trucks more expensive to cover?